paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 3. **Go to [Docsify-This.net](https://docsify-this.net ':target=_blank')** ↗
 4. **Paste the URL and publish** to see your template in action!

+> [!TIP]
+> **Multi-Page Magic:** If you chose a multiple page template, choose the Sidebar for page layout and set the option to load a custom Docsify sidebar in the **Advanced Web Page Builder Options** section.
+Edit the sidebar file (`_sidebar.md`) to remove or add new navigation links to additional pages you create.

 **Step 4: Make It Yours**
 1. **Return to GitHub** and edit `home.md` (tap the pencil icon)
 2. **Replace the example content** with your own: